CUBRID/cubrid-testtools/CTP/doc/memoryleak_guide.md

 # 4. Writing suppression file
 The suppression file we use in memoryleak test is [CTP/sql/memory/default.supp](https://github.com/CUBRID/cubrid-testtools/blob/develop/CTP/sql/memory/default.supp)
-Some errors reported by valgrind are not an issue, then we need to suppress it.
+Some errors reported by Valgrind are not an issue, then we need to suppress it.
 For example, http://jira.cubrid.org/browse/CBRD-22235 is the issue that not a bug and we added it to the suppression file.
 1. find the reproduce scenario.
 2. add `--gen-suppressions=all` option to `CTP/sql/memory/cub_server.c` and `CTP/sql/memory/cub_cas.c` files
     ```c